Rotating multi-charge spindles and their microstates

 \subsection{BPS black holes in 4d: the untwisted branch}

 We have now effectively reduced our initial problem from five to four dimensions, the upshot being that the general supersymmetric near-horizon solutions in four-dimensional $\cN=2$ gauged supergravity with abelian vector multiplets have already been written down exhaustively in the presence of the most general set of electromagnetic charges and rotation.
-In particular, there exist two disjoint branches of solutions -- the twisted \footnote{The most general twisted near-horizon geometry was written down in \cite{Hristov:2018spe} generalizing \cite{Cacciatori:2009iz,Halmagyi:2014qza}.} and the untwisted \footnote{The most general untwisted near-horizon geometry was written down in \cite{Hristov:2019mqp} generalizing the supersymmetric limit of the Kerr-Newman-AdS$_4$ black hole.} solutions.
+The BPS solutions we discuss here are derived by solving the first-order integrability conditions following from a timelike isometry \cite{Cacciatori:2008ek,Meessen:2012sr}, which were further rewritten in the formalism and conventions we follow here in \cite{Hristov:2018spe,Hristov:2019mqp}.
+In particular, one finds two disjoint branches of solutions -- the twisted \footnote{The most general twisted near-horizon geometry was written down in \cite{Hristov:2018spe} generalizing \cite{Cacciatori:2009iz,Halmagyi:2014qza}.} and the untwisted \footnote{The most general untwisted near-horizon geometry was written down in \cite{Hristov:2019mqp} generalizing the supersymmetric limit of the Kerr-Newman-AdS$_4$ black hole.} solutions.
 The twisted branch in the model described above was used in \cite{Hosseini:2019lkt} to generalize the static black strings of \cite{Benini:2013cda} to the case with electric charges and rotation.
 It is straightforward to see that the requirement $m^0 = 0$ for the twisted branch leads to a quadratic form of the function $P(p)$ in \eqref{eq:spindlemetric} and eventually one finds that the twisted branch can only lead to spherical and {\it not} to spindle horizons for five-dimensional black strings.
 Therefore, we turn our attention completely to the untwisted, or Kerr-Newman-like branch of solutions that lead to a cubic polynomial for $P(p)$.
 The situation here is in fact reversed and we only find spindle (as opposed to spherical) horizons with non-vanishing area.